 - After letting the rice rest, fluff it with a fork or rice paddle.

-Start the Mexican-inspired brown rice with salsa by adding the uncooked rice, water, salsa, cumin, and salt to a medium saucepan.
+Start the brown rice by adding the uncooked rice, water, salsa, cumin, and salt to a medium saucepan.
 How much salt you add will depend on your preferences and how salty the salsa is.

-Bring everything to a boil, then reduce to a simmer, and cook covered for 40 minutes or until the rice is done.
-If your salsa is very chunky you may need a couple of extra tablespoons of water.
+Bring everything to a boil, then reduce to a simmer and cook covered for 40-45 minutes or until the rice is done and the liquid is gone.
+If your salsa is very thick, you may need a couple of extra tablespoons of water.

 When the salsa brown rice is cooked, remove it from the heat and keep the lid on to steam for 10 minutes.
-Then fluff the rice with a fork or rice paddle.
-Then garnish the rice dish with fresh cilantro for more flavor.
+Then fluff the rice with a fork or rice paddle and garnish the rice dish with fresh cilantro for more flavor.

 Storage